In Year Admissions

 How do I appeal for an ‘In Year’ place?

 If you have applied for a place at the school and your child has been tested here, you have the right to appeal if your application is turned down, regardless of whether your child has been assessed as selective or not.

 For In Year applications, your appeal should be made on the appeal form sent out by the school with your refusal letter.
 Prompt return of the completed paperwork will result in an earlier appeal date.
 If your appeal is unsuccessful, you cannot appeal again for that academic year.

 Although you are invited to include all evidence you believe is pertinent to your case, please bear in mind the time constraints and restrict yourself to information which is relevant.
-When deliberating on an appeal, the panel takes into consideration whether they believe your daughter is of the ability to cope with the level of work required at Highworth Grammar School and whether the decision NOT to award a place would prejudice her chance of an appropriate education.
-They equally consider whether the inclusion of another student into that Year Group would prejudice the learning of the girls already on roll.
+When deliberating on an appeal, the panel takes into consideration whether they believe your child is of the ability to cope with the level of work required at Highworth Grammar School and whether the decision NOT to award a place would prejudice their chance of an appropriate education.
+They equally consider whether the inclusion of another student into that Year Group would prejudice the learning of the students already on roll.
 The decision of the appeal panel is final.

 If an appeal has been unsuccessful, is there anything else I can do?

 If your appeal is unsuccessful, your child cannot test or appeal again for the same academic year.
 The Local Authority will offer you a place at an alternative school or, if your child is already placed in a secondary school, will advise you that they will remain there.
 You can appeal for any school you have named on your Common Application Form.
 The Independent Appeals Panel’s decision can only be overturned by a higher authority.